Seagate/cortx/doc/be/authserver_notes.rst

 those are not one of the supported features from their respective CORTX-S3 APIs.
 Please refer to the CORTX-S3 Rest API documentation for these details.

-3. Each of these AWS CORTX-S3 specifc keys can only be tagged to specific CORTX-S3 actions.
+3. Each of these CORTX-S3 specifc keys can only be tagged to specific CORTX-S3 actions.
 For a detailed map of these Keys to Actions please visit:

 `<https://docs.aws.amazon.com/AmazonS3/latest/dev/amazon-s3-policy-keys.html?shortFooter=true>`_